Sahara Ray Brings the Heat On Instagram - Mandatory

 Photo: Matthew Eisman / Stringer

-Sahara Ray‘s Instagram feed could melt down.
+Sahara Ray‘s Instagram feed could melt snow.
 Seriously.
 Just pull up a photo from her Instagram feed, set it on the snow, and it will melt.
 Or it could just be the heat from the phone itself, but we’re going with her photos.
 With 1.2 million followers, Ray shows no signs of slowing down on social media.
 With summer approaching, it’s also a good idea to check out Sahara Ray Swim, her own line of swimsuits that are perfect for any beach you decide to travel to.
 What are you waiting for?
 Scroll down below, click follow, and you’re welcome.

 Swimsuit expert: A Bikini A Day Keeps The Winter Blues Away With Devin Brugman